The Myth of United Jerusalem

-Israeli policies in its capital city are undermining the possibility of a
+Israeli policies in its capital city are undermining the possibility of a two-state solution

 This article is part of "Is Peace Possible?", a special report on the Israeli-Palestinian conflict by The Atlantic and The S. Daniel Abraham Center for Middle East Peace.